shreyanshGupta2001/DBMS-MIni-Project/README.md

 ![](Screenshots/4%20Delete/DeleteOp.png)

-2- I clicked on the Edit link of 3rd record, EditEmpDetails.aspx opens, here we can clearly see the Delete button, after clicking on it, the record will get deleted
+2- Click on the Edit link of 3rd record, EditEmpDetails.aspx opens, here we can clearly see the Delete button, after clicking on it, the record will get deleted

 ![](Screenshots/4%20Delete/DeleteOp2.png)